-Enabling patients to receive high quality care from the comfort of their own homes through RPM may prove to be especially beneficial for oncology patients.
-RPM provides security for these patients and their families, while also improving patient outcomes and reducing the overall cost of care.
+Oncology telehealth enables patients to receive high quality care from the comfort of their own homes through remote patient monitoring.
+It provides security for these patients and their families, while also improving patient outcomes and reducing the overall cost of care.

 Many home health agencies are already set up to support an RPM program for oncology patients.
 This blog will discuss the benefits of a home health oncology program that includes RPM, and will outline what features should be included in this type of specialized program.

 RPM & Telehealth Benefits for Oncology Patients